 The field of hybrid metal halide perovskites has skyrocketed in recent years.
 The reason is that with this new "wonder material", very efficient solar cells can be fabricated at very low material and manufacturing costs.
 The origins of the exceptional material properties can be found in the nano- and micrometer scale structure of the perovskite.
 So to study and finally understand the physics behind perovskite solar cells, force microscopy based methods are ideal.
 Our focus is on the development of new Kelvin probe force microscopy (KPFM) methods, e.g. to study the potential distribution in operating solar cell devices under illumination.
 Furthermore, we use Piezoresponse force microscopy (PFM) to investigate ferroic properties in perovskite thin films.

-We are interested in mapping and understanding molecular effects at solid liquid interfaces.
+Next to developing new methods for studying hydrovoltaic effects, we are interested in mapping and understanding molecular effects directly at solid liquid interfaces.
 Our homebuilt low-noise SFM setup allows topography mapping with molecular and atomic resolution.
 In addition, we want to develop new methods to quantify and map the molecular interactions in liquid media.
 In particular, we want to quantify the electrostatic contributions by developing new Kelvin probe force microscopy methods adapted for the use in liquid electrolytes.

 In order to image the surface with the highest possible resolution, dynamic operation modes using a vibrating tip are preferable.
 Here, the cantilever resonance and lock-in detection can be used to boost the signal-to-noise ratio.
 Under ambient conditions, the SFM has to be operated at high mechanical amplitudes of several tens of nanometers to maintain a stable oscillation.
 At lower amplitudes, capillary forces due to water and hydrocarbon adsorbates on the sample surface make the tip stick to the surface and the oscillation breaks down.
 For measurements in air, noise is less important as the signals are large.
 On the other hand, the tip stays in close proximity to the sample surface only for a very short time when the tip "tapps" on the surface.
 Thereby, the lateral resolution is limited to the tip radius and atomic resolution is mostly impossible.
 In liquid environments it is possible to operate the SFM with very small mechanical amplitudes, often less than a nanometer.
 Here, the tip stays within the interaction region close to the surface.
 If the noise level in the cantilever deflection signal is low enough, atomic resolution can be readily obtained.